girlfromrio/Imagine-Designers/README.md

 <br />
 ## Week 3: Solution storyBoards, ideation, team presentation and video. <br />
 Ideation.pdf: Features for the upcoming app regarding each Persona's needs and preferences. <br />
 IdeationBoard.pdf: Board made with Miro Tool regarding features for the upcoming app.
-The features have been divided into four categories: Inputting Transactions, Investing, Visualize Expenses and Other. <br />
+The features have been divided into four categories: Inputting Transactions, Investing, Visualize Expenses and Other.
 Green tag: Good Idea Yellow tag: Maybe Blue Tag: Approved Red tag: Rejected <br />
-SolutionStoryboard: Storyboards focoused on each Persona's solution. <br />
+SolutionStoryboard.pdf: Storyboards focoused on each Persona's solution. <br />
 Team22_presentation_slides.pdf: explanatory slide presentation detailing the elements of the work done so far.<br />